creativenull/website/blog/posts/1-projects.md

 ---
 title: Hello World - Projects
-description: This post is to introduce a bunch of projects I've done during my academic years at Andrews University and Western Michigan University.
+description: As an addition to who I am, I will be also posting my projects that I've done during my academic years.
+Especially those that were highlights of my years in college.
+There were a lot of projects that I've done, but there were few that I completed or am proud of.
+Below are my list of projects along with their links for more information, which is also posted to my Github account.
 date: Jan 22, 2019
 author: Arnold Chand
 permalink: /posts/2019/01/22/projects.html